BrunoMazorra/Paper-Summary/README.md

 In general, XGBoost gets better metrics, except precision in some cases.
 Also, metrics of the first hour are lower than those of the last.
 Our algorithm obtains a very high accuracy even in the first hours.
 However, the precision, recall and f1-score are lower than in Activity based Method.
 In the best of cases, i.e. 20 hours after the creation of the pool, our best algorithm obtains a recall of 0.789.
 This could indicate that while malicious tokens are easily detectable in the first few hours, non-malicious tokens require more time.
 On the other hand, the precision remains quite high compared to the recall.
 This implies that, although the algorithms do not have a strong ability to detect non-malicious tokens, once they predict that one of them is non-malicious, it is very likely to be the case.

+#### Unicrypt Results

+First, from our list of labelled tokens, 745 use Unicrypt, 725 are labelled as malicious and 20 as non-malicious.
+Then, from the unlabelled tokens, we compute their features up to the present time and use the Activity based Method with XGBoost algorithm to evaluate them.
+Based on these predictions, 2544 of non-labelled tokens using Unicrypt, 2211 are predicted to be malicious and 333 non-malicious.

 ### Discussion and Key Takeaways